 Sky Islands’ Academic Program:

-All students take teacher-taught courses in math, science, social studies, language arts, and various electives.
-Our classes are aligned with AZ State standards, are integrated across the program, and feature environmental and community-based projects.
+All students take teacher-taught courses in math, science, social studies, language arts, and electives.
+Our classes are aligned with Common Core and AZ State standards, are integrated across the program, and feature environmental and community-based projects.

 - Earth Science 1— structure, forces, and cycles of the Earth, biogeochemical cycles, oceans, weather and climate/change, plate tectonics, pollution, risk and human health.